All4Gis/QGISFMV/README.md

 ## Installation

-The installation can be done from the executable if it is in windows or from the zip.[Releases](https://github.com/All4Gis/QGISFMV/releases)
+The installation can be done from the executable if it is in windows or from the zip.
+[Releases](https://github.com/All4Gis/QGISFMV/releases)

 ## Screenshots